Xennet/xennetdocs/README.md

 6. Now the Publisher can use the VM for their needs while continuously paying the node.

-### Xennet Blockchain
+### Zennet Blockchain

-On Xennet implementation, unlike Bitcoin's one, we allow transactions without any output, and we call them *Announcements*.
+On Zennet implementation, unlike Bitcoin's one, we allow transactions without any output, and we call them *Announcements*.
 Announcements will have a pruning timeout field, allows them to be pruned from the blockchain after a given number of blocks.

-The Xennet blockchain will be used both to Xencoin ledger, just like Bitcoin, and for broadcasting announcements which triggers the operation of the Xennet network.
+The Zennet blockchain will be used both to Xencoin ledger, just like Bitcoin, and for broadcasting announcements which triggers the operation of the Zennet network.

 We consider using a Myriadcoin-like mining algorithm, which allows mining with various hashing functions, each with a separate difficulty parameter, making it profitable for all kinds of mining hardware such as CPU, GPU or ASIC.
 To avoid misunderstanding, mining is for the sake of approving transactions and maintaining the blockchain.
-It has nothing to do with the computing resources Xennet nodes offering to publishers.
+It has nothing to do with the computing resources Zennet nodes offering to publishers.

 ### Task Details